skawo/GodMode9-with-Cartridge-Fixer/README.md

 If verification still fails, run **Fix cartridge corruption** again.
 Some cartridges require multiple repair passes before they become stable.

+If verification persistently fails, **try leaving the cartridge inserted into the console on the Home Menu for several hours, then try re-verifying.**

 ---

 ## Options